[AD] This Post Has Been Written In Collaboration With Plays.org For Further Information On Check Out The Legal Page.

-But how can games be incorporated into the dating world?
-Whether you’re in a mutual gaming relationship, or you’ve signed up to a dating site for gamers, there is an abundance of ways to enjoy gaming together.
+Fortunately, I’ve done the research for you!
+Whether you’re in a mutual gaming relationship, or you’ve signed met someone on Tinder, there are an abundance of ways to enjoy gaming together.

 Visit a virtual reality hut!

-My husband and I first came across virtual reality huts when visiting Krakow a few years ago.
-We were immediately hooked!
-Lucky for us a virtual reality place opened up a little closer to home the following year, just down the road in Lisburn.
+One of the most modern date ideas for gamers that I’ve come across is that of a virtual reality hut or room.
+My husband and I first came across these when visiting Krakow a few years ago, and were immediately hooked!
+Lucky for us a virtual reality place opened up a little closer to home the following year in Lisburn.
 After dinner, we would often book our spot in a reality pod instead of seeing a movie.
 It quickly became a frequent hang-out for us pre-COVID.
 But when the pandemic was announced and my husband was furloughed, he immediately booked himself one of the latest Oculus models.

 When it rained or a walk wasn’t possible, we played Beatsaber instead.
 We watched each other play hidden quest games and even spent time shooting zombies.
 All from our living room!
 There are also various co-op games, and if you have another headset you could easily spend hours lost in the latest zombie thriller.
 Better yet, there are models which connect your gaming PC, and allow you to play top-of-the-range games straight from Steam!

 My husband and I started our relationship as gamers.
 We may have met at the pub, but we spent our nights gaming together.
-This was often through World of Warcraft, Minecraft or League of Legends.
-And while these are still excellent co-op games, we’ve since settled to Mario Cart and Smash Brothers.
+This was often through World of Warcraft, Minecraft, or League of Legends.
+And while these are still excellent co-op games, we’ve since settled on Mario Cart and Smash Brothers.

 Now our date nights usually include dinner, a few bottles of beer and loudly protesting the other’s red shell on Rainbow Road.
 If you’re lacking a console or PC, you can still play co-op games on phones and tablets.
 Even if they’re fairly simple, you can find some wonderful hidden gems in the app store such as Bad Apples and Among Us.